Punch7577/Gatologger/README.md

 ## ⌨ A simple keylogger which logs keys into a text file and then sends it to a Discord server of your liking via its webhook.

 This keylogger is a software which is easy to use, and effective.
 It is supposed to do as intended.
 It sends logged keys to a Discord server.
-You can use the code by itself, or you can use this fork this repo for whatever you would like. *You will need requests installed*
+You can use the code by itself, or you can use this fork this repo for whatever you would like.